-So that’s why I love the Canons.
+That’s why I love the Canons.
 And I also find that in terms of the live stream video quality and the colouration, is that a word?
 I don’t know, the colour that comes through the live stream from the Canon, I like how that works with my skin tone and it’s personal preference for me.

-So I get this feedback a lot where people are like, Oh, you recommend Ecamm, but I’m on a PC.
+I get this feedback a lot where people are like, Oh, you recommend Ecamm, but I’m on a PC.
 Do they have plans to ever come to PC?
 And the team at Ecamm have been very vocal about saying no we’re Mac only.
 We had no plans at the moment or in the future to be a PC.

 I don’t even know if they even have plans to be web-based, to be honest.
 But, I do find them a very, very, very powerful tool for Mac.
 Maybe it’s a reason for you to get a little Mac and try it out because I do find the live streaming experience from Ecamm really, really good.

 Well, I was live-streaming very frequently, but then I got a little bit sick and I’m a little bit burnt out.
 I think that’s a symptom that many people have at this time where it’s just like really crazy stressful time.
-So I was live streaming every week.
+I was live streaming every week.

 I think I was up to about three times a week, but I’ve, I had to dial it down in the last, in the last month ’cause I, I got a bit sick and I dislocated my shoulder and it was, it was, was starting to get to me and I was starting to feel the pressure of live streaming and my health clashing against each other.

-So that’s, it’s turned down now.
+That’s, it’s turned down now.
 And now I’m trying to figure out what that sweet spot is.
 Whether I go back to three times a week, which I love live streaming and interacting with you guys or whether it’s, you know, how it works.

 I’m trying to figure that out.
 But, I will let you know.
-So subscribe to the channel if you haven’t already.
+Subscribe to the channel if you haven’t already.
 And I try the best that I can to let you guys know when I’m going live, but sometimes it’s nice to just go live and see who’s ever here.

 And you know, for the most part, you know, people in the channel seem to be really supportive and really nice.
-So that essentially wraps us up.
+That essentially wraps us up.
 Thank you so much for everyone who joined and participated tonight, it’s always nice to be, you know, engaging with you guys and having answering your questions, whether it’s in the chat or in the comments below.

-So hopefully you found that useful.
+Hopefully you found that useful.
 If you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel where I do lots of more live streams about live streaming and tutorials to help you live stream better, create better video and grow more income and impact for your business.

 Now, if you haven’t got it already, check out the link in the description and I’ll put it on the screen to my Facebook Live Cheat Sheets.
-So, sign up for that you’ll get a link to download the cheat sheets and I’ll help you get up and streaming on Facebook live as well as frameworks to help you, you know, turn your viewers into buyers as well.
+Sign up for that you’ll get a link to download the cheat sheets and I’ll help you get up and streaming on Facebook live as well as frameworks to help you, you know, turn your viewers into buyers as well.

-So make sure that you grab that.
+Make sure that you grab that.
 It’s free if you haven’t already.
 Thanks so much for joining me, everyone.